pruhhnav/Project3-4348/devlog.md

+#Entry 4 - 12/8/2024 - 7:11 PM
+My Thoughts?
+The process of opening the files can add a little bit more complexity to this process.
+I've come to the thought that I need to acccount for handling ererors in the headers that are not valid so that there are no potential crashes in the program.
+Plan:
+My plan is to add the open function to process and load in the index files that are already existing.
+Once this is done, I will validate this number and make sure that the header is properly formatted.
+I am going to try to handle the cases in which the files have gotten corrupted.
+Reflection:
+I was able to implement the open menu command and also tested it multiple times with files that are valid and invalid.
+The validation works and the errors are shown for headers which are not right.
+Once this is done, the program can load index files that were made before.
+What's Next?
+I want to make the insert command for making the key-value pairs to the B-tree.

 #Entry 3 - 12/8/2024 - 6:32 PM
 My Thoughts?
 The create option is very important for making the whole index.
 I now know I have to finish up the create command handle it very carefully to avoid any loss of data like I mentioned earlier.